First Transgender Professional Athlete

 Throughout Harrison’s decorated hockey career, he has represented Team Canada in the 2011 U18 Championship and won a silver medal in Stockholm, Sweden.
 He also represented Team Ontario during the 2011 Canada Winter Games where he also won a silver medal.

 The Oakville, Ontario native started his NCAA Div.
 1 college hockey career playing at Mercyhurst University for his award winning rookie season.
 Harrison then transferred to the University of Maine to continue playing and finish out the remaining three years of his college career.
 After graduating, Harrison joined the NWHL as a member of the Buffalo Beauts where he was named to the 2017 All-Star team and won the championship.

-During the 2016-17 season, Harrison was affiliated with the You Can Play organization to continue to advocate for LGBTQ rights and athletes within the NWHL.
-Harrison has corresponded with various Gay Straight Alliance leaders and participants within schools and local communities.
+Since 2016, Harrison has worked with the You Can Play organization to continue to advocate for LGBTQ rights and athletes within the NWHL.
+Harrison has also worked with various Gay Straight Alliance leaders and participants within schools and local communities.

 Harrison tells his story as a transgender male in Women’s Hockey, the first openly trans athlete to ever play in professional sports.

 Harrison can customize a keynote talk on one of many topics such as sports culture, diversity and inclusion, LGBTQ issues, and health.